pvnotpv/pvnotpv.github.io/_posts/2024-04-22-gatekeeperone.md

 description: Solution of this brainfuck level
 ---

-- This level has taught me enough pain and suffering, took almost half a day to solve this challenge and my eyes were completely dead.
+- This level has taught me enough pain and suffering, took almost half a day to solve and my eyes were completely dead.

 The contract: